minhnghivn/idata/README.md

 # OVERVIEW
-We provide some utilities which help ease the task of validating data in a PostgreSQL data table Those utilities can be used as simple terminal commands and can be installed by:
+We provide some useful utilities for validating data in a PostgreSQL data table These utilities can be used as simple terminal commands and can be installed by:

     gem install idata